Dukejnrs/Frontend-mentor-qr-challenge/README-template.md

 ## Acknowledgments

-As a newbie who has beenn insearch for some mentorship, I am so happy I found a site like the [frontendmentor](https://www.frontendmentor.io/home)
+As a newbie who has beenn insearch for some mentorship, I am so happy I found a site like the [frontendmentor](https://www.frontendmentor.io/home) please give me a feed back what do yo think about my solution.